February 26-April 11, 2020 - Lent (Western church)

 In the Eastern church, Lent begins on the Monday of the seventh week before Easter and ends on the Friday before Palm Sunday.

 Fasting and prayer are done in remembrance and reflection of Jesus Christ's fasting in the wilderness.

 Lent lasts 40 days.
 Sundays are not counted.

-Observance of Lent dates back to the 4th century.
+The observance of Lent dates back to the 4th century.

-5th-9th centuries - Strict fasting during Lent Is customary.
+5th-9th centuries - Strict fasting during Lent is customary.
 Meat and fish are forbidden, but one meal a day is allowed.

 Fasting still continues but is less strict now in the Western churches.

-Taking up acts of charity is another custom during Lent.
+Engaging in acts of charity is another custom during Lent.